goodloop/autoware_auto_mirror/src/control/trajectory_follower/design/trajectory_follower-mpc-design.md

 with two options are currently implemented:
 - `unconstraint` : use least square method to solve unconstraint QP with eigen.
 - `unconstraint_fast` : similar to unconstraint.
 This is faster, but lower accuracy for optimization.

+## Filtering

+Filtering is required for good noise reduction.
+A [Butterworth filter](https://en.wikipedia.org/wiki/Butterworth_filter) is used for the yaw and lateral errors used as input of the MPC as well as for the output steering angle.
+Other filtering methods can be considered as long as the noise reduction performances are good enough.
+The moving average filter for example is not suited and can yield worse results than without any filtering.

 ## Inputs / Outputs / API
 <!-- Required -->